 How to Make a Classic Hotdish

-- 3/4 pound lean ground beef
+- 3/4 to 1 pound ground beef or turkey

 - 1 small onion, chopped